 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 This item was last sold on : 07/31/20

 |Weiser Family Farms||Homepage|

-Biquinho chile peppers are available in the late summer and early fall months.
+Biquinho chile peppers are available in the late summer through early fall.

 Recipes that include Biquinho Peppers.
 One is easiest, three is harder.